 The consumption of alcohol began to spread at that time, so it is possible that the first settlers thought of fermenting and distilling the cane juice before extracting the sugar.
 Be that as it may, as soon as the sugar industry was established around the middle of the seventeenth century, the making of rum appeared as the normal use of by-products: defecation foam and molasses, or “big syrups”. , from the wastes of raw sugars.

-One of the first authors to talk about the alcoholic use of the cane is P. du Tertre, who made several trips to the French West Indies between 1640 and 1657.
-“The broken and exhausted canes of their juice,” he writes in his article.
-The general history of Antilles inhabited by the French (1667), “as well as the scums are not useless, because for the foam of the second and third boilers, and all that is spread by stirring it, falls on the glaze furnaces and sinks in a raft, where it is reserved to make brandy, the Negroes make drinks that invigorating and of which we have a pretty good flow in the Isles… The juice of the canes which not having been put in the boilers quickly enough, becomes sour, being mixed with water, boiling and making a drink called Vesoü, which sells very well in the Isles, et tous ces petits ménages doivent deffrayer toute la famille d’une sucrerie bien réglée”.
-[SOS I don’t know how exactly to translate the last line.]
+One of the first authors to talk about the alcoholic use of cane is P. du Tertre, who made several trips to the French West Indies between 1640 and 1657.
+“The canes, broken and exhausted of their juice,” he writes in his article.
+The general history of Antilles inhabited by the French (1667), “as well as the foams from boil are not useless, because for the foam of the second and third boilers, and all that is spread by stirring it, falls on the glaze furnaces and sinks in a basin, where it is reserved to make brandy, the Negroes make drinks that inebriate and of which we have a pretty good flow in the Islands… The juice of the canes which not having been put in the boilers quickly enough, becomes sour, being mixed with water, boiling and making a drink called Vesoü, which sells very well in the Islands, and all the little buyers have to pay expenses for a whole family owning a sugar plantation.

 Among the references of English authors, one can quote, in addition to those already given, Warren (1): “The rum is a spirit extracted from the juice of the cane with sugar, generally twice as strong as the brandy”.
 Hughes: “The rum is usually consumed by the planters, both alone and in the form of punch.”
 R. Ligon (2), who lived in Barbados about 1650, does not mention rum: he only points out that one made, by heating together sugar and water and leaving the mixture to himself for 10 days, an alcoholic drink called punch.